eldarabramovich/LegalAssistant/README.md

 # LegalAssistant-
-LegalAssistant  app the created to help lawyers and people that works with Court ruling websites
+LegalAssistant  app developed to help lawyers and people that works with Court ruling websites